Can The Audeara A-01 Wireless Headphones Help With Old Age Hearing Loss? (Review and Giveaway)

 - No Windows, Linux, or ChromeOS tuning application

 - Bluetooth pairing process won’t work seamlessly for all devices

 Should You Buy the Audeara A-01 Bluetooth Headphones?

 I normally wouldn’t recommend an MSRP ~$400 headphone with any shortcomings to anyone.
 The A-01 makes me break that rule.
 But they’re not for just anyone.
 Audeara’s headphones cater to two very specific groups: audiophiles with some degree of hearing loss, or audio professionals who need absolute accuracy in discriminating between different kinds of sound—think of musicians, audio engineers, and producers.

 Overall, the headphones compromise on a lot of non-essential features, like noise-canceling, but absolutely nail it in the one category that matters: audio fidelity.
-Because the A-01 is a unique product with no competitors in its specific niche, I have no choice but to recommend them.
+Because the A-01 is a unique product with just one other competitor (the Even H3 headphones) in its specific niche, I have no choice but to recommend them.
 However, thanks to a recent law, “Over-the-Counter Hearing Aid Act of 2017“, over-the-counter hearing aids are now less regulated, which may open the floodgates to devices with similar functionality as the Audeara A-01 headphones.
 I’ve heard of a few crowdfunded projects that may provide competition in 2019 and beyond.

 Enter the Competition!Audeara A-10 Hearing Loss Headphones